 If you are keen to take a more extensive action you can look at creating a rain garden.

 Be a stormwater superhero at work

 Whether you work in a workshop, on a construction site or in an office — it’s important to look after our stormwater at work as well.
-It’s particularly important for workplaces that store and use oils and hazardous substances to have stormwater protection measures and spill procedures in place to prevent any pollution getting into the stormwater network and ending up in our waterways.
+It’s particularly important for workplaces storing and using oils and hazardous substances to have stormwater protection measures and spill procedures in place to prevent any pollution getting into the stormwater network and ending up in our waterways.

 Information about what you can do in your workplace to help keen our waterways clean:

 - Erosion & Sediment Control Toolbox For Canterbury

 - Christchurch City Council — Rain garden design, construction and maintenance manual (PDF 6.2 MB)

 Find more resources on stormwater:

 - Protecting Canterbury’s water